 Tour the Museum

-Your tour begins in a detached orientation room, where you’ll see a short video and nicely designed time-line of the use of ice since 1802, when the first refrigerated ice box was invented by wrapping a metal container in rabbit fur.
-In 1825, Nathaniel Wyeth (ancestor of artists N.C., Andrew, and Jamie Wyeth) invented a tool to cut pond and lake ice in uniform chunks, revolutionizing the harvesting of ice.
+Your tour begins in a detached orientation room, where you’ll see a short video and nicely designed timeline of the use of ice since 1802 when the first refrigerated ice box was invented by wrapping a metal container in rabbit fur.
+In 1825, Nathaniel Wyeth (ancestor of artists N.C., Andrew, and Jamie Wyeth) invented a tool to cut ponds and lake ice in uniform chunks, revolutionizing the harvesting of ice.

 In 1865, the first ice-cooled rail cars began shipping food across the country.
 This allowed, for example, small mid-west towns to open grand Oyster Bars and Restaurants, like the Hotel De Paris in remote Georgetown, Colorado.